Facial Trauma

 Expert Facial Injury Care in Alabama

-If you or a loved one has experienced a facial injury requiring specialized surgical evaluation and treatment, trust the expertise available at WISE Oral Surgery & Dental Implant Specialists.
-Our dedicated surgeons provide comprehensive facial trauma care across our Trussville, Prattville, and Birmingham offices.
+If you or a loved one has experienced a facial injury requiring specialized surgical evaluation and treatment, trust the expertise available at W.I.S.E.
+Oral Surgery & Dental Implant Specialists.
+Our dedicated surgeons provide comprehensive facial trauma care across our Trussville, Prattville, and Hoover offices.
 Contact us for urgent assessment needs or to schedule a consultation regarding reconstructive options following facial trauma.